kuulia/DiffEIMS/README.md

     ```pip install -e .```

+  - To run our dataset download/processing scripts out-of-the-box, `openpyxl` is required for reading `.xlsx` files with `pandas`.
+Installing with pip:

+    ```pip install openpyxl```

 ## Dataset Download/Processing

 We provide a series of scripts to download/process the pretraining and finetuning datasets.
+Ensure you have unzip installed before running these scripts.
 To download/setup the datasets, run the scripts in the data_processing/ folder in order:

 ```
 bash data_processing/00_download_fp2mol_data.sh